ga-wdi-boston/ruby-object-model/README.md

 ## An Even Better Way (Mixins)

-We've dealt with mixin before in our bootstrap-sass training [ga-wdi-boston/html-css-layout-bootstrap-sass](https://github.com/ga-wdi-boston/html-css-layout-bootstrap-sass) and the concept is similar.
 We want to make chunks of code that are resuable across of multiple classes.
 These "chunks" are called `modules`.
 Take a look at the code below:

 ```ruby
 module Sleeper